Vladzzyd/python-translator-machine/README.md

 ---

-## What’s New in v5
+## What’s New in v6

-* delete history with two delete options
+* add more language in program
+* can use index to pick the language

 ---